The MIND Diet Meal Plan: A Nutritious Menu to Feed Your Brain

 The MIND Diet: Dinner Meal Plan

 For a dementia-fighting dinner, cook up some quinoa and turn it into a stir-fry, sautéing vegetables, leafy greens and beans in olive oil.
+(These are the healthiest cooking oils on the market.)
 Schwartz says those leafy greens are packed with vitamins, antioxidants and minerals that benefit the brain.
 When it comes to the olive oil, choose an extra-virgin variety, says Schwartz, who explains that it has monounsaturated fat and polyphenols that help lower cholesterol.
 Plus, it’s anti-inflammatory “and research shows that cognitive decline is related to inflammation in the brain.”
-Wash it all down with a glass of wine-red or white-which is proven to improve good cholesterol levels.
+Wash it all down with a glass of wine—red or white—which is proven to improve good cholesterol levels.